csibman27/ansible_playbook_rt5/README.md

 + sudo apt install mariadb-server
 + sudo mysql_secure_installation

-+ sudo mysq -u root -p
++ sudo mysql -u root -p

 + You do not need to create db and user manually RT will do it for you;
 + GRANT ALL PRIVILEGES ON rt.* TO rt@localhost IDENTIFIED BY 'YourPassphraseHere' WITH GRANT OPTION;